Baertschi scores twice and Canucks beat Avalanche 3-2

 Vancouver took a 2-0 lead early in the second, but the Avalanche tied it on goals by Mikko Rantanen in the second period and Matt Nieto at 6:18 of the third.

-Baertschi, who had two goals against Colorado on Jan.
-2, got the winner when he tipped in a pass from Henrik Sedin.
+Gabriel Landeskog was called for slashing at 10:44 of the third, Colorado's first penalty of the game, and Baertschi got the winner when he tipped in a pass from Henrik Sedin.

+''We've been struggling a little bit on the power play so we just tried to simplify it a bit, make the right plays and really just calm it down,'' Baertschi said.

+Landeskog, who had an assist on Nieto's goal, took responsibility for the penalty.

+''We tie it up and we haven't done that a whole lot this year,'' the Avalanche captain said. ''That brain fart on my part in the neutral zone ends up costing us the game.''

 Baertschi's backhander in front of a crowded Colorado net gave the Canucks a 1-0 lead at 6:55 of the first period.
-Granlund scored off a turnover at 7:04 of the second to make it 2-0.
+Granlund scored off a turnover at 7:04 of the second to make it 2-0 before Colorado rallied.

+Baertschi has four goals in his last two games against Colorado and two game-winning tallies.

+''I've found the right spots out there and been able to capitalize on the chances I get,'' he said.

 Calvin Pickard had 38 saves, half of them in the first period when Vancouver threw 20 shots on net.